Isangeles/burn/README.md

 ```
   [command] |t [command]
 ```
-  Executes the first command and uses the output as target arguments to execute next command.
+  Executes the first command and uses the output as target arguments(-t) to execute next command.

   Example expression:
 ```